xilun/cbwin/README.md

 # warnings

-For now running *interactive* Win32 console tools in the same console as a WSL bash session (for example: `wrun cmd` or `wcmd python`) does not work well.
-The main problems seem to be related to the console switching internal modes (charset, but not only) between the Win32 and the WSL world.
+For now, *interactive* Win32 console tools in the same console as a WSL bash session (for example: `wrun cmd` or `wcmd python`) do not work well.
+The problems seem to be related to the console switching internal modes (charset, but not only) between the Win32 and the WSL world, and some input being directed to WSL even when there is no need to do so.
 I don't know yet if something nice enough to use in that regard can be achieved without some changes from MS about how their stuff works.
-(This might be somehow related to WSL not working well, for now, with ConEmu or Bitvise SSH Server - but I'm not really sure about that)

 It is an unfinished work in progress.
 There are various stuff not-implemented and maybe tons of bugs.